fzyzcjy/flutter_rust_bridge/book/src/article/generate_multiple_files.md

 ### issue from explicit Api conflict

 Let's say one day, you decide to add another API, say `simpleDivide`.
 But when you compile the whole project, the Dart compiler just complains "The symbol `simpleDivide` has already been defined ...".
 Then you check whether this `simpleDivide` is defined duplicated.
 Finally, you find that it's already defined in another block.
 This situation occurs quite a lot, when the other block is in the charge of someone else, especially in a big project.
-It is easy to see that the whole routine is a little inefficient, since you don't realize the Api conflict until doing compiling, when you've probably coded a lot with this "new defined" Api --- and the more time compiling takes, the more inefficient.
+It is easy to see that the whole routine is a little inefficient since you don't realize the Api conflict until doing compiling when you've probably coded a lot with this "new defined" Api --- and the more time compiling takes, the more inefficient.

 ### issue from implicit Api conflict